Fair Allocation of Indivisible Chores: Beyond Additive Costs: Job scheduling setting

-Note that the computation of $v_i(S)$ is NP-hard.
-Intuitively, the value of $\MMS_i$ is obtained by partitioning the items into $n\cdot k_i$ bundles, and allocating them to $k_i$ different types of machines (with different speeds) where each type has $n$ identical machines so that the makespan is minimized.\footnote{ An alternative way to explain the scheduling model is to view each agent $i$ as a group of $k_i$ small agents and the value of $\MMS_i$ as the {\em collective maximin share} for these $k_i$ small agents in the group.
-We believe this notion of collective maximin share is of independent interest as a groupwise fairness notion.
-We remark that this notion is different with the groupwise (and pairwise) maximin share defined in \cite{DBLP:conf/aaai/BarmanBMN18} and \cite{DBLP:journals/teco/CaragiannisKMPS19}, where the max-min value is defined for each single agent.
-In our definition, however, a set of agents share the same value for the items assigned to them. } Note that when each agent controls a single machine, i.e., $k_i = 1$ for all $i$, the problem degenerates to the additive valuation case, and thus by \cite{DBLP:conf/wine/FeigeST21} no algorithm can be better than $44/43$-approximation.
+Regarding the value of $\MMS_i^d$, intuitively, it is obtained by partitioning the items into $d\cdot k_i$ bundles, and allocating them to $k_i$ different types of machines (with possibly different speeds) where each type has $d$ identical machines so that the makespan is minimized.\footnote{An alternative way to explain the job scheduling setting is to view each agent $i$ as a group of $k_i$ small agents and $\MMS_i^d$ as the {\em collective maximin share} for these $k_i$ small agents.
+We believe this notion of collective maximin share is of independent interest as a group-wise fairness notion.
+We remark that this notion is different from the group-wise (and pair-wise) maximin share defined in \cite{DBLP:conf/aaai/BarmanBMN18} and \cite{DBLP:journals/teco/CaragiannisKMPS19}, where the max-min value is defined for each single agent.
+In our definition, however, a set of agents share the same value for the items allocated to them. } Note that when each agent controls a single machine, i.e., $k_i = 1$ for all $i$, the problem degenerates to the additive cost case, and thus the job scheduling setting strictly generalizes the additive setting.

-Next we focus on the upper bound and prove a result similar with Lemma \ref{lem:IDO} in the bin packing model.
-That is, it suffices for us to design algorithms for the IDO instances where $s_{i, 1} \ge s_{i, 2}\ge \cdots \ge s_{i, m}$ holds for any agent $i$, and the algorithms can be easily converted to handle the general case by the reduction similar to Algorithm \ref{allocationForGeneralInstance} (presented in the appendix).
-Since the proof is almost the same as that of Lemma \ref{lem:IDO}, we omit the details to avoid redundancy.

-Now, we can focus on computing approximate MMS allocations for IDO instances of the job scheduling model.
-We allocate jobs among agents in a round-robin fashion (Algorithm \ref{RRal}): the agents take turns picking the largest job among the remaining jobs until no job is left.
-The algorithm is quite direct but surprisingly returns us a 2-MMS allocation.
-The technical contribution here is to show the returned allocation is indeed a 2-MMS allocation.
-That is, for each agent $i$, the makespan of processing the jobs in $A_i$ using her machines doesn't exceed $2\cdot\MMS_i$.